folafunmi-db/hashnode/ckzr4y8pu0bjh0xs15zyw0zh5.md

-## A Guide to Order: Setting up Prettier and Eslint with Husky, Lint-staged and Commitzen
+## A Guide to Order: Setting up Prettier and Eslint with Husky, Lint-staged and Commitizen

 >**TLDR:** To save yourself a headache, use [coding standards](/#heading-the-what-why-and-how-of-coding-standards) and become more efficient by [automating your development workflow](/#heading-set-up-husky-and-lint-staged).